yappy2000d/webap_login/webap_captcha/python/README.md

 ## Prerequisites

 - uv
-- Linux or MacOS, Windows is not supported.
+- tflite only support Linux or MacOS, Windows is not supported.

 ## Setup